BlondeauJulien/BlondeauJulien/README.md

 # Hi there 👋, welcome to my github.

-I'm Julien, a developer :computer: who likes to write code both in the front and back end.
+I'm Julien, a developer who likes to write code both in the front and back end.

 :warning::briefcase: **I am currently looking for a position where my passion and skills for web development can assist you in your projects.**